 Suffering and evil in relation to the creative and redemptive purposes of God for this world.
-Additional project required for third unit.

-RELF 437 Current Issues in Adventism (2-3) Selected theological, ethical, and organizational questions of current interest in Adventism, with the goal of preparation for active involvement in the life of the Seventh-day Adventist church.
+RELF 437 Current Issues in Adventism (2-3)

+Selected theological, ethical, and organizational questions of current interest in Adventism, with the goal of preparation for active involvement in the life of the Seventh-day Adventist church.
 Recommended for students with a Seventh-day Adventist background.